 Discover the world with our guided educational tours.

-Discover the pleasures of learning while you explore fascinating and spectacular areas of the world where you and a small group of fellow travelers are led by academic guides, who share their knowledge of and enthusiasm for the destinations.
+Discover the pleasures of learning while you explore fascinating and spectacular areas of the world.
+You'll join a small group of fellow travelers led by academic guides who share their knowledge of, and enthusiasm for, the destinations.

-Our Travel Study program offers educational travel to destinations around the globe.
-Itineraries are chosen carefully to offer a safe and comprehensive way to explore history, culture, nature, and the arts through visits to sites not usually available to travelers and to those well-known sites.
+Our travel study program offers educational travel to destinations around the globe.
+Itineraries are chosen carefully to offer a safe and comprehensive way to explore history, culture, nature and the arts through visits to sites not usually available to travelers, as well as to those well-known sites.

 Included in your tour:

 - Many meals, as indicated in tour itinerary

 with instructor Mary Byrne By Therese Eley, Marketing Services Mary Byrne was at home with her four month old son when she got a phone call from Continuing Studies at UVic asking if she would be interested in teaching a course onRead Story